Important Digital marketing Terms

 Webmaster – The owner of a website.

-Webmaster Tools – Usually meaning Google Webmaster Tools or Bing Webmaster Tools you can get additional information about your websites status in the search engines.
+Webmaster Tools – Usually meaning Google Webmaster Tools or Bing Webmaster Tools you can get additional information about the status of your website in the search engines.
+The webmaster is also Important Digital marketing Terms

 XML Sitemap – A list of pages you want search engines to find created in a standard XML format.